SJaynesh/CPP-Language-Ch-04/README.md

 <br>

-> * `A Block of code which is automatically invoked when object is distroyed or code is completed.`
+> * `A Block of code which is automatically invoked when a program is completed or an object is deleted.`

 <br/>